The public and private faith of Hillary Clinton

 Meanwhile, many conservative Christians have created their own subculture, said Du Mez, publishing anti-Clinton books, hosting anti-Clinton radio shows, writing anti-Clinton articles and consuming anti-Clinton TV reports.

 Of course, Clinton is no mere figurehead.
-She has been a protagonist in some of the most protracted political scandals in recent history, from her husband's sexual infidelities to her own dissembling about the use of a private email server while Secretary of State.
+She has been a protagonist in some of the most protracted political scandals in recent history, from her husband's sexual infidelities to her own dissembling about the use of a private email server while secretary of state.
 According to surveys, many Americans do not think Clinton is trustworthy.

 Still, as Clinton has acknowledged, politics is a "rough and tumble" business, and it's hard to imagine any politician who hasn't found foes along the way.
-But at a Baptist Convention in Kansas City, Clinton said that she has been trying to follow Christ's commandment to love her enemies.
+But at a Baptist convention in Kansas City, Missouri, Clinton said that she has been trying to follow Christ's commandment to love her enemies.

-It's a lesson she remembers well from teaching Sunday School in Arkansas, she said, but some days it's "really hard" to put the lesson into practice.
+It's a lesson she remembers well from teaching Sunday school in Arkansas, she said, but some days it's "really hard" to put the lesson into practice.

-It is just as difficult, it seems, for Clinton's enemies to love her.
+It is just as hard, it seems, for Clinton's enemies to love her.